Carnaval (Schumann): Sections

+Although the motifs look very different on the score, recognition sometimes requires listening instead of seeing.

 Orchestrations

 In 1910, Michel Fokine choreographed Carnaval for a production by Sergei Diaghilev's Ballets Russes, with orchestration written collaboratively by Alexander Glazunov, Nikolai Rimsky-Korsakov, Anatoly Lyadov and Alexander Tcherepnin.

 Among others who have orchestrated Carnaval are Maurice Ravel (1914) and Giampaolo Testoni (1995).